upandeltd/UpandeInABox/README.md

 The steps below assumes:

-1. You have installed latest desktop version of the raspbian and changed the hostname to ``vipimolite``
+1. You have installed latest desktop version of the raspbian and changed the hostname to ``vipimolite`` in raspi-config.

 **INSTALL THINGSBOARD**